cpldcpu/BitNetMCU/readme.md

 **BitNetMCU** is a project focused on the training and inference of low-bit quantized neural networks, specifically designed to run efficiently on low-end microcontrollers like the CH32V003.
 Quantization aware training (QAT) and fine-tuning of model structure and inference code allowed *surpassing 99% Test accuracy on a 16x16 MNIST dataset without using multiplication instructions and in only 2kb of RAM and 16kb of Flash*.

-**Update** Introducing a new model architecture based on deep separable convolutions allowed to push the accuracy even further to *99.55% test accuracy* on the new CH32V002 with 2kb of RAM and 16kb of Flash and hardware multiplier, meeting state-of-the-art MNIST accuracy.
+**Update** Introducing a new model architecture based on deep separable convolutions allowed to push the accuracy even further to **99.55% accuracy**, meeting state-of-the-art MNIST accuracy for CNNs while still fitting into the same memory constraints.
+This model requires a hardware multiplier, which is available in many low-end RISC-V and ARM Cortex-M0 microcontrollers.

 The training pipeline is based on PyTorch and should run anywhere.
 The inference engine is implemented in Ansi-C and can be easily ported to any Microcontroller.

-**You can find a detailed report on the project in the `docs/` directory [here](docs/documentation.md).**
+**You can find a detailed report on the project in the `docs/` directory [here](docs/documentation.md) and the CNN implementation details [here](docs/documentation_cnn.md).**

 <div align="center">
     <img src="docs/header_cnn.png" width="95%">